By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 Lost wages (wage replacement portion) Tax-exempt if from physical injury No Must be attributable to physical injury absence from work

-The Investment Income Factor
+The Investment Income Trap

-What to Do Before Accepting Your Settlement
+Before You Accept Your Settlement

-Consult with a Tax Professional
+Talk to a Tax Professional

-Update Your Marketplace Application Appropriately
+Update Your Marketplace Application—If Necessary

 Frequently Asked Questions